npruehs/ue4-rts/README.md

 ## Usage

 ### Setting Up The Framewok

+Make sure View Plugin Content is enabled in your view options.

 1. Create a player controller deriving from RTSPlayerController.
 1. Create a game mode deriving from RTSGameMode using that player controller.